What are our overall aims?

-As a Christian organisation; to assist those of any or no faith at risk of becoming involved in or already within the Criminal Justice System to a full and permanent rehabilitation by means of faith-based education and training, together with the support of and mentoring within local faith-based communities.
+As a caring organisation we aim to assist those of any or no faith at risk of becoming involved in or already within the Criminal Justice System to a full and permanent rehabilitation by means of faith-based education and training, together with the support of and mentoring within local faith-based communities.

 To ensure best practice, particularly with regard to safeguarding issues, in supporting those returning from the Criminal Justice System by maximising the proper use of available resources to local faith-based communities.

 – supporting Prison Chaplaincy teams through the provision of training, courses and other materials and encouraging the involvement of volunteers,

 – developing and disseminating faith based educational courses, to assist those working within the Criminal Justice System,